-Upon arrival to your homestay, you’ll find your individual "Project Pack" in a tote bag on your bed.
+Upon arrival to the hotel, you’ll be given your individual "Project Pack".
 This contains your placement timetable and has been designed especially for you.

 Your projects will run from Monday to Friday and repeat on a weekly basis.
 Everyone’s timetable will involve a minimum of six different projects, which you can find more about below.